sta-ger/slotify4j/README.md

 ### Simulation

-Simple way to run a lot game rounds and calculate Return To Player percentage.
+Simple way to run a lot of game rounds and calculate Return To Player percentage.

 ```java
 import slotify4j.session.UnableToPlayException;